abpframework/abp/docs/en/framework/fundamentals/dependency-injection.md

 Use `ICachedServiceProvider` (instead of `ITransientCachedServiceProvider`) unless you need to create the service cache per usage. `ITransientCachedServiceProvider` guarantees that the created service instances are not shared with any other service, even they are in the same service scope.
 The services resolved from `ICachedServiceProvider` are shared with other services in the same service scope (in the same HTTP Request, for example), so it can be thought as more optimized.

-> ABP Framework also provides the `IAbpLazyServiceProvider` service.
+> ABP also provides the `IAbpLazyServiceProvider` service.
 It does exists for backward compatibility and works exactly same with the `ITransientCachedServiceProvider` service.
 So, use the `ITransientCachedServiceProvider` since the `IAbpLazyServiceProvider` might be removed in future ABP versions.

 ## Advanced Features